COVID-19 Vaccination Requirements for Workers in a high-risk setting Direction (No. 2)

 The following areas of an airport that receives interstate or overseas flights:

-For example: At Brisbane airport, Skygate is not within the airport precinct.
+Example: Skygate is not within the airport precinct of Brisbane Airport.